U.S. Department of State Seal

 2. Do I need a visa to enter the West Bank if I am visiting the West Bank and normally live in the United States?

-U.S. citizens who are not West Bank residents can use their U.S. passport to enter the West Bank for business or tourism purposes for stays of up to 90 days without a visa.
-For more information, visit the Government of Israel’s webpage: Entry-Exit Information: Israel, the West Bank and Gaza.
+Until January 1, 2025, U.S. citizens who are not West Bank residents can use their U.S. passport to enter the West Bank for business or tourism purposes for stays of up to 90 days without a visa.
+For more information, visit this Israeli government webpage: Entry of Palestinian-American Tourists into Israel.

-U.S. citizens who are not PA ID/passport holders and who wish to study, teach, research, work, or volunteer in the West Bank should consult the Government of Israel’s Coordinator of Government Activities in the Territories (COGAT) regulations on entry into the West Bank.
-U.S. citizens who are engaged or are married to West Bank residents and wish to remain in the West Bank should also consult these regulations.
+U.S. citizens who are not Palestinian Authority (PA) ID/passport holders and who wish to study, teach, research, work, or volunteer in the West Bank should consult the Israeli government’s Coordinator of Government Activities in the Territories (COGAT) regulations on entry into the West Bank.
+U.S. citizens who are engaged or married to West Bank residents and wish to remain in the West Bank should also consult these regulations.
 Questions regarding these regulations can be directed to COGAT by email at inquiries@cogat.gov.il or by phone at +972-3-697-7577.

 3. Do I need a visa to enter Israel if I normally live in the West Bank?